 Our liquidity is affected by financing activities, our clinical trials, research and development and general and administrative expenses.
-In order to operate as a going concern in the foreseeable future, we will need, among other things, additional capital resources.
 There can be no assurance that capital will be available as necessary to meet our working capital requirements or, if the capital is available, that it will be on terms acceptable to us.
 The issuances of additional equity securities by us may result in dilution in the equity interests of its current shareholders.
 Obtaining commercial loans, assuming those loans will be available, will increase our liabilities and future cash commitments and may include financial covenants and restrictions.
 If we are unable to obtain financing in the amounts and on terms deemed acceptable, our business and future success will be materially and adversely affected.
-These factors raise substantial doubt regarding our ability to continue as a going concern.
 Thus, we need to raise additional capital in order to continue our business activities.
 We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the development and commercialization of our product candidates.